-21 The sum of all SCRs of all risk modules, including operational risk, is taken into account.
+&lt;sup>19 The sum of all SCRs of all risk modules, including operational risk, is taken into account.

-Undiversified health underwriting risk by risk sub-module22
+Undiversified health underwriting risk by risk sub-module (EUR thousand and as % of total)

 Similar to the non-life underwriting risk, this risk is not optimally evaluated by the Standard Formula, which is why in the ORSA we used USPs to assess the premium and reserve risk of NSLT health insurance.